Outdoor cinemas in the UK

 Website: www.adventurecinema.co.uk

 The last (but certainly not least) addition to our roundup of the best outdoor cinemas for summer comes in the form of Adventure Cinema, which bills itself as ‘the UK’s biggest open-air cinema tour’.
 Setting up shop in over 250 locations across the UK – from London and Hertfordshire to Derby and Crewe – films are aired in some incredible locations.
-We’re talking Grease in a historic abbey, Elvis in a grand castle, and Robin Hood in Sherwood Forest, to name a few.
+We’re talking Notting Hill in Surrey, Greatest showman sing a long in a castle in Kent or Pride and Prejudice in Grantham, to name a few.

 Adventure Cinema, the UK’s biggest open-air cinema tour